Space Cadet (2025 film): Release

 The film had its World premiere in the Generation Kplus section of the 75th Berlin International Film Festival on 16 February 2025.

 Canada’s Sphere Films International acquired the sales rights of film, and will release it in Canada.

 The film competed in the Contrechamp competition at the 2025 Annecy International Animation Film Festival held in June 2025.
 Space Cadet had its North American premiere at the 2025 Toronto International Film Festival on 11 September 2025 in the Centrepiece section.

 It opened the 2025 Festival du nouveau cinéma on 8 October 2025.
 It was screened in the 'Special screening Section' of the 70th Valladolid International Film Festival.

+In February 2026, it will be presented for its United States premiere in the feature films section of the 41st Santa Barbara International Film Festival.

+Reception

+The film was named to the Toronto International Film Festival's annual year-end Canada's Top Ten list for 2025.